 Sally Hansen Miracle Gel Nail Polish

-Again, not the cheapest nail polish you can buy at the drugstore but this stuff goes on like a dream and actually holds up.
-I am hopeless at preventing chipped nail polish and even for me this nearly doubles the time my polish looks acceptable.
-I really like the 'Dig Fig' shade (dark burgundy's are kind of my thing) but there's a ton of great colours to choose from.
+Again, not the cheapest nail polish you can buy at the drugstore, but this stuff goes on like a dream and actually holds up.
+I am hopeless at preventing chipped nail polish, and even for me this nearly doubles the time my polish looks acceptable.
+I really like the 'Dig Fig' shade (dark burgundies are kind of my thing), but there's a huge variety of colours to choose from.
 Make sure you use a base coat though because I have found the darker colours can stain your nails if you skip that step (not really that unusual but keep it in mind).

-I used to be totally brand loyal to the Bumble & Bumble Surf Spray but that stuff if not cheap so I grabbed this stuff one day and have not looked back, it's a great dupe.
+I used to be totally brand loyal to the Bumble & Bumble Surf Spray but that stuff if not cheap so after having success with the Not Your Mother's Dry Shampoo I thought I'd try it out.
+It really is a great dupe.
 Smells yummy and gives just the right amount of texture to my somewhat limp locks.
-I'm not really sure why it's part of the 'Blonde' line from John Frieda but I'm 100% brunette and it works A-Ok.
+If won't the lottery I would probably switch back to the Surf Spray, but for now, this will do the trick.